Projective Cones for Sequential Dispersing Billiards: Contraction of and Finite Diameter

 \begin{remark} The primary reason we restrict to $\tT \in \cF(T, \kappa)$ is to conclude Lemma~\ref{lem:proper cross}(b) for a fixed time $n_*$ and rectangle $R_*$.
 This will enable us to make a type of `matching' argument for our sequential system, the main comparison being established in Lemma~\ref{lem:match}.

 The reader familiar with the subject will notice that the matching described here requires weaker properties than the usual arguments used in coupling.
 After stable curves are forced to cross a fixed rectangle by Lemma~\ref{lem:proper cross}, the `matched' pieces are not Cantor sets, but rather full curves.
-The cone technique thus enables us to bypass the use of real stable/unstable manifolds used in classical coupling arguments for billiards (see \cite[Section~7]{chernov book}, and even the modified coupling developed for sequential systems which only couples for finite time along approximate invariant manifolds, as in \cite{young zhang}, both of which require a more delicate use of the structure of invariant manifolds. \end{remark}
+The cone technique thus enables us to bypass the use of real stable/unstable manifolds used in classical coupling arguments for billiards (see \cite[Section~7]{chernov book}), and even the modified coupling developed for sequential systems which only couples for a finite time along approximate invariant manifolds, as in \cite{young zhang}, both of which require a more delicate use of the structure of invariant manifolds, in particular control of the gaps in the Cantor sets used for coupling. \end{remark}